yuhao-lin007/e-comm/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Live demo

+This project is deployed on Vercel(https://e-comm-pied-one.vercel.app/).

+You can visit the live app and log in using the following demo accounts:

+User account:
+-Email: user1@example.com
+-Password: 123456

+Admin account:
+-Email: admin@example.com
+-Password: 123456

 ## Learn More

 To learn more about Next.js, take a look at the following resources: